Significant development in Pakistan’s telecom sector has been evident over the last few years, as Pakistan has been progressing in its IT sector.

 The 3G and 4G spectrums were successfully auctioned by the Government of Pakistan back in 2014 and an amount of over $1b was raised.
 The provision of services and extension of 3G and 4G coverage was quickly initiated by the most notable telecom companies in Pakistan, equipping consumers with high speed internet on the go.

-Recently, Pakistan has been progressing with their efforts aimed at equipping consumers with 5G technology, which is yet to be tested worldwide.
+Recently, Pakistan has been progressing with its efforts aimed at equipping consumers with 5G technology, which is yet to be tested worldwide.
 After the Minister of State for Information Technology announced that Pakistan will be testing 5G technology soon, the efforts have been stimulated.

 The International Telecommunication Union (ITU) will approve the 5G standard in 2019, enabling countries from all over the world to conduct tests for the technology.
 After the approval by the federal cabinet to launch 5G technology, Pakistan Telecommunications Authority (PTA) has been directed to test out the 5G technology as soon as possible.
 This will make Pakistan amongst the first few countries to test 5G Technology.